 Cervical Cancer Awareness

-Cervical cancer remains one of the leading causes of cancer-related deaths among women in India, despite being largely preventable.
-Persistent infection with high-risk Human Papillomavirus (HPV), especially types 16 and 18, is responsible for most cases.
-Early vaccination during adolescence, combined with awareness and screening, is one of the most effective ways to reduce this burden and aligns with the WHO’s global goal to eliminate cervical cancer by 2030.
+Cervical cancer remains one of the leading causes of cancer-related deaths among women worldwide, despite being largely preventable.
+Persistent infection with high-risk Human Papillomavirus (HPV), particularly types 16 and 18, accounts for the majority of cases.
+Early vaccination during adolescence, combined with awareness and regular screening, is among the most effective strategies to reduce this burden and supports the World Health Organization’s global goal to eliminate cervical cancer by 2030.

 On 18th and 19th November 2025, India Humanity Foundation (IHF), in partnership with the Cancer Patients Aid Association (CPAA) and with support from Rotary Calcutta Mahanagar (RCM), organised a two-day HPV vaccination drive across multiple locations in and around Kolkata, West Bengal.
-Over 600 girl students aged 9–18 years from BPL families received the HPV vaccine, gaining crucial protection against cervical cancer.
-Students from Satashi High School, Kheadaha High School, Rotary Vivekananda School, Joseph Day School, St. Stephen’s School, Suryodaya High School and others participated in the drive, with community support from Parivar and Bharat Sebabrati.
-A 7-member CPAA medical team, led by Dr. Noopur Khare and Ms. Priya Prasad, ensured safe administration, supervision, and documentation.
+More than 600 girl students aged 9 –18 years from low-income families received the HPV vaccine, gaining critical protection against cervical cancer.
+Students from Satashi High School, Kheadaha High School, Rotary Vivekananda School, Joseph Day School, St. Stephen’s School, Suryodaya High School and others took part in the drive, with community support from Parivar and Bharat Sebabrati.
+A seven-member CPAA medical team, led by Dr. Noopur Khare and Ms. Priya Prasad, ensured safe administration, clinical supervision, and proper documentation.

-The initiative followed a structured process including school awareness programs, parent–student orientation, informed consent, and post-vaccination observation, ensuring families were informed, students felt safe, and schools were actively engaged.
+The initiative followed a structured approach, including school-based awareness sessions, parent–student orientations, informed consent procedures, and post-vaccination observation ensuring families were well informed, students felt secure, and educational institutions were actively involved.

 Read More